Spanish, Portuguese and Latin American Studies

 Modules

-You continue to build on your language skills.
-You will advance your level of both Spanish and Portuguese.
+You will continue to build on your language skills.
+You will build on the foundations laid in your first year and will be able to explore new topics

 Your optional modules dig deeper into the history and cultures of the countries you're studying.
 You will also have the opportunity to study Catalan.